Daomaster/todo-react/server/README.md

 Run the development mode of the application, under the hood it uses `nodemon` , so it will watch your file change and reload the application automatically.

-By default, in development mode server is running on port `8000`
+By default, in development mode server is running on port `8000`, there is a postman collection which located in `/utils/todo-react.postman_collection.json`

 ### Run the test
 ### `npm run test`